-Homeopathy treatment of Schizophrenia at Welling Clinic involves a complete treatment process till you reach a total cure.
-We don’t believe in incomplete and half treatment.
-We have developed a holistic treatment with specially formulated Homeopathy medicines for Schizophrenia, to not only stop the symptoms of Schizophrenia but also completely cure them.
+Homeopathy treatment of Schizophrenia at Welling Clinic can help you stop the further progress and deterioration.
+We have developed a holistic treatment with specially formulated Homeopathy medicines for Schizophrenia, to not only stop the symptoms of Schizophrenia but also gradually completely cure them in 12-18 months.

 - The Welling Homeopathy treatment for Schizophrenia has worked over the last 18 years to stop Schizophrenia,